Data sovereignty for climate markets.

 CONCRETE CASE STUDIES

-We need to focus on concrete verticals which are properly biculturally negotiated from advanced data use (industrial world expertise) to grassroots authorities (Indigenous and traditional aims).
+The ethics of inaction do apply to data sovereignty.
+We cannot just wait either.
+Instead, we need to focus on concrete verticals which are properly biculturally negotiated from advanced data use (industrial world expertise) to grassroots authorities (Indigenous and traditional aims).
 These verticals might be narrow in scope to begin, but collectively will begin forming more comprehensive and useful standards as case studies.
 This early process is ethical if approached as experimental.

 Interactive